Information about Induction of Labour

 What will happen?

-When you arrive, the midwife will do a full antenatal check on you and your baby.
+When you arrive, the midwife will do a full antenatal check on your baby and you.
 Your baby’s heartbeat will be monitored using a cardiotograph (CTG) machine that gives a paper recording of the heartbeat.

 Methods used to prepare the cervix